Braddock Fund

 FAQ

 The Braddock Trust was initially funded by memorial gifts from the family of Raymond Braddock.
 Others have subsequently contributed to enlarge the fund.
+Advocates of Prison Education Programming are invited to donate.

-Ohio Valley Yearly Meeting Friends and all others are invited to donate to the Braddock Fund to keep funds available to support prison ministry.
+All prison program advocates are invited to donate to the Braddock Fund to keep funds available to support prison ministry.

 If you know of incarcerated individuals who are interested in furthering their education, you can encourage them to apply for funding.